DAGWorks-Inc/hamilton/docs/concepts/function-modifiers.rst

 The family of ``@parameterize`` function modifiers allows the creation of multiple nodes with the same **node implementation / function body** (and therefore output type), but different **node inputs**.

-This has many applications, such producing the same performance plot for multiple models or computing groupby aggregates along different dimensions.
+This has many applications, such as producing the same performance plot for multiple models or computing groupby aggregates along different dimensions.

 @parameterize
 ~~~~~~~~~~~~~